 During their first semester, PhD students observe the holidays listed in the academic calendar.
 Beginning the second semester (January 1), PhD students observe designated staff holidays (https://knowledgecafe.rice.edu/benefits).
-Students receiving stipends should note that normal academic breaks, including spring break, do not apply to PhD students.
+Students receiving stipends should note that normal academic breaks, including midterm recesses and spring break, do not apply to PhD students.
 Winter Break is considered a holiday for PhD students.

-Paid time off is based on the Gregorian calendar.
-Students engaged in research receive ten working days of personal vacation time to be taken between January 1 and December 31.
-Working days are defined as Monday through Friday.
-Paid time off does not carry over from one year to the next.
+- Paid time off (PTO) is based on the calendar year (January 1st through December 31st). - Students engaged in research receive ten working days of PTO per year. - Working days are defined as Monday through Friday. - Students may take days separately. - PTO does not carry over from one year to the next.

 Individual labs have a specific policy for requesting and documenting personal time off.
 Students should adhere to their lab's policy.
 In general students should request time off a minimum of two weeks prior to the days being requested.
 Although all reasonable requests should be granted, it is at the discretion of the student's advisor to approve specific requests depending on the specific circumstances at the time of the request.
+Advisors may, at their discretion, allow a student to take additional days if special circumstances warrant such an absence.